MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-01-twitch.html.md

 cover: '/img/cover-tree-dark.jpg'
 isPost: true
 active: true
-excerpt: 'A captive Diana (Di) was prepared for an unknown ritual.
+excerpt: 'A captive Diana (Di) is prepared for an unknown ritual.
 Gabriel (Gabe) and Vanessa (Nessa) hear a strange wolf howl while camping.
-Theresa (Reese) and Miranda (Ran) were out with Roland and Emily to celebrate Ran&apos;s 21st birthday.
-Di discovered the identity of her captor.'
+Theresa (Reese) and Miranda (Ran) are out with Roland and Emily to celebrate Ran&apos;s 21st birthday.
+Di discovers the identity of her captor.'
-postDate: 'Sun Nov 08 2015 19:57:00 GMT-0500 (Eastern Standard Time)'
+postDate: '2015-11-08 19:57:00 GMT-0500 (Eastern Standard Time)'
 tags:
  - ghostwolf
  - di